octo-technology/OpenTezos/docs/blockchain-basics/other-consensuses.md

 </NotificationBar>

 ## Proof-of-Stake (PoS)
-_PoS_ requires a system where _validators_ are not the creators of coins, so that transaction fees provide their only rewards (no coinbase).

 The first rule of this mechanism is for blocks to be *validated* by **validators** that **have invested coins** in the system.
-The more a validator has coins in an escrow, the more he has chances to validate a block and earn rewards.
-This requires that coins are made early enough so blocks can be validated from the launch.
+The more a validator has coins in an escrow, the more chances he has to validate a block and earn rewards.
+This requires that coins are mined early enough so blocks can be validated from the launch.

+_PoS_ is a system where _validators_ are not the creators of coins, so that transaction fees provide their only rewards (no coinbase).

 Blocks deemed valid and pushed by validators are always verified afterward by the network.
 If a validator has tried to cheat, he loses all of his funds held in collateral.